mani-prakash/scraper/README.md

 When a queue is updated initWorkers function will be called which will activates worker function 5 times

-Worker function will check a requests count at present, if its less than 5 then a request will be made to a scrap a url
+Worker function will check a requests count at present, if its less than 5 then a request will be made to scrap a url from the queue

+The workers will be initiated diffrently in asyncScraper and scraper

+async.parllel is used to call worker function in asyncScraper

+callback mechanism is used to call worker funciton is scraper